canadaluke888/TTB/README.md

 ### Table Builder
 - **Building a new table:** In the main menu, enter the `table builder` command.
 Enter a name for the table.
 From here you can add data to the table.
 - **Adding a column:** Enter the `add column` command.
 Enter the name for the column.
 Specify the data type for the column.
 - **Changing the data type for a column:** Enter the `change type` command.
-Enter the number corresponding to the column that you want to change the data type for.
-Enter the number corresponding to the data type that you want to change the column to.
+Enter the number corresponding to the column that you want to change the data type for. select the number corresponding to the new data type you want.
 - **Changing the name for a column:** Enter the `rename column` command.
 Enter the number corresponding to the column name that you want to change.
 Enter the new name for the column.
 - **Adding a row:** Enter the `add row` command and the program will walk through each heading allowing you to enter data for each cell.
 Be sure to enter the correct data type that you specified for the column.
 - **Removing a column:** Enter the `remove column` command.
 Enter the column name.